custerc/pinkbike_commenter/README.md

 # What the hell is this?

 [@ExcitedPinkbike](https://twitter.com/ExcitedPinkbike) is a Twitter account that posts AI-generated Pinkbike comments.
+It posts a few each day, sometimes.
+Sometimes it doesn't post.
+(It's probably out riding).

 ## ...what?